sapegin/richtypo.js/Readme.md

 [![Build Status](https://travis-ci.org/sapegin/richtypo.js.svg)](https://travis-ci.org/sapegin/richtypo.js)

- Richtypo adds non-breaking spaces in right places, `<nobr>` and `<abbr>` tags, CSS classes, ampersands and hanging punctuation for special styling.
+ Richtypo adds non-breaking spaces in the right places, `<nobr>` and `<abbr>` tags and wraps ampersands with a CSS class for special styling.
 It expects that your texts already have the right quotes, em-dashes and other symbols (you can use [Typography Keyboard Layout](http://ilyabirman.net/projects/typography-layout/)).

 ## Features